-End of year: How to write a marketing report
+How to write a marketing report + free template

-2020 is almost here.
+Every report is a new opportunity.
 A chance to restart your strategy and think afresh.
-But first, end of year reporting.

 Here’s how to write a marketing report that will impress your boss, and help you analyze your results ready for next year.